NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 ![The display of a readme file for a NuGet package upon installation](../images/Create/Create_01-ShowReadme.png)

-[!NOTE]
+> [!Note]
-	If you include an empty &lt;files&gt; node in the .nuspec file, NuGet will not include any other content in the package other than what's in the lib folder.
+> If you include an empty &lt;files&gt; node in the .nuspec file, NuGet will not include any other content in the package other than what's in the lib folder.